-This expression involves $P(SSW{wt})$, which represents the baseline climatology of the probability that any random day (i.e., regardless of its AO value) is preceded by a SSW within time t (full lines in Fig. 7).
+(i.e., regardless of its AO value) is preceded by a SSW within time t (full lines in Fig. 7).
 By definition, $P(\neg SSW{wt}) = 1 - P(SSW{wt})$.

 Our estimates of FAR_e are shown in Fig. 8a as a function of time window t, for two AO event thresholds (-2 and -3).
 We find that these estimates are not a strong function of the chosen time window.
-Fig. 8b summarizes the FAR_e averaged over time windows of 25 to 40 days: For example, based on the ECMWF forecasts we estimate that on average about 50% of all AO-3 events that are preceded by a SSW may statistically be attributable to that SSW.
-For the UKMO forecasts this value is slightly higher (\sim 60%).
+Figure 8b summarizes the FAR_e averaged over time windows of 25 to 40 d: for example, based on the ECMWF forecasts we estimate that on average about 50% of all AO-3 events that are preceded by a SSW may statistically be attributable to that SSW.
+For the UKMO forecasts this value is slightly higher ($\sim 60\%$).
 For AO-2 events these percentages are somewhat smaller but overall similar between the models.
 Boxplots reveal that associated sampling uncertainties are generally small, but larger for AO-3 events.